MrAdamBoyd/Pictograph/README.md

 ## Steganography

 Steganography is the practice of hiding messages in plain sight.
-Pictograph changes the least significant bits in an to hide the message.
-And because each pixel is changed only a very small amount, the change is imperceptible to human eyes.
+Pictograph works by changing the least significant bits in each pixel in a specific way so that a message can be hidden.
+Because Pictograph only changes the least significant bits in a pixel, the change is imperceptible to human eyes.

 ## Encryption